 There are a number of Australia-wide legislations that apply to intellectual property rights.
 These include Trade Marks Act 1995 (Cth), Patents Act 1990 (Cth) and the Copyright Act 1968 (Cth).

-If you are considering starting an operation in Australia we are happy to offer advice and support to help you make some of these initial decisions.
+If you are considering setting up a company in Australia we are happy to offer advice and support to help you make some of these initial decisions.